fabianbraach/minimal-mistakes/_pages/curicculum-vitae.md

 ### CHECK24 Vergleichsportal
 <small>Junior iOS Developer / July 2017 - today</small>

-Implementing new features and maintaining exiting ones in our in Swift written iOS app.
+After studying for almost four years, I joined [CHECK24](https://www.check24.de/) in Hamburg as Junior iOS Developer.

 ## Education

 ### Philipps-University Marburg
 <small>Bachelor of Science: Computer Science / October 2013 - June 2017</small>

 After doing some pure Java in the first semesters, I participated in a practically orientated course, where we had to build an Android application in small groups.
 This was my first app I developed and since then I wanted to become an app developer.
-Because of my affection to Apple products and their ecosystem, I learned some Swift in my free time.
+Because of my affection to Apple products and their ecosystem, I learned Swift in my free time and started creating my first iOS app.